 The above three styles are commonly used, but those aren't your only options for customer satisfaction surveys.
-Depending on your goals you can also send longer email surveys that include things like demographic questions.
-Really, you can customize it to your desires -- just remember that shorter surveys tend to have better completion rates.
+Depending on your goals, you can also send longer email surveys that include things like demographic questions.
+You can customize it to your desires — just remember that shorter surveys tend to have better completion rates.